OBLF - One Billion Literates Foundation

 - Strategy – To train and employ Rural women from the same communities to impart the above skills.

-- Impact – Currently we are impacting the lives of over 1000 rural children in 25 rural govt primary schools.
+- Impact – Currently we are impacting the lives of over 2500 rural children and 50+ rural women in 45 rural govt primary schools.

 - Modus Operandi -